Sainte-Clotilde, Paris: Stained glass

-The stained glass of the church, like the other decoration, was commissioned and designed by capture the spirit of a 14th century Gothic church.
+The stained glass of the church, like the other decoration, was commissioned and designed by capture the spirit of a 14th-century Gothic church.
 While they used medieval subjects, the glass artists used more modern techniques to paint on the glass with enamel pigments,which were then fired to fuse with the glass.
-This allowed the artists tp create windows which resembled paintings, with greater realism and three-dimensional effects.
+This allowed the artists to create windows which resembled paintings, with greater realism and three-dimensional effects.